jarmoni/hsp-spec/README.md

 interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119) and [RFC 8174](https://tools.ietf.org/html/rfc8174).

-# Byte Order

-The byte-order of all key-fields MUST be Big-Endian.
-Byte-order of payload-fields are defined by the application.

-# Signedness
+# Data Types

-All key-fields MUST be represented unsigned.
+HSP defines two basic data types, Integers and Byte Arrays:

+## Integers

+Three integer types are defined:

   * *1-Byte*: 8 bit unsigned integer
   * *2-Byte*: 16 bit unsigned integer
   * *4-Byte*: 32 bit unsigned integer

-# Data Types
+### Signedness

+All key-fields MUST be represented unsigned.

+### Byte Order

+The byte-order of all key-fields MUST be Big-Endian.
+Byte-order of payload-fields are defined by the application.

 ## ByteArray